Acol: Standard Acol

-The following is a brief summary of the Standard Acol as from 2000 to 2005.
+The following is a brief summary of standard Acol as from 2000 to 2005.
 Standard Acol has not changed significantly since that time.

 Opening bids

 Opening bids promise at least 12 high card points (HCP), or the equivalent in HCP and shape, unless preempting.
 Apart from NT, opening bids guarantee the ability to make a rebid over any forcing response from partner.
 There are six special opening bids which are quite closely defined, and one wide-ranging opening bid: